Kuzcoo/meteor_memo/README.md

 Introduction
 ------------

-A quick remainder of how to properly set up a MeteorJs app.
+A quick reminder of how to properly set up a MeteorJs app.

 ### Resources